In short, yes. Cheating affects alimony if you live in NC.

 The court’s discretionary power to award or deny alimony are restored, however, when the court finds that both the dependent and supporting spouse participated in illicit sexual behavior.

-If there are allegations of infidelity within your marriage and you would like to get more information on how it may affect a claim for alimony, please contact our office today at 1-877-351-1513 to schedule a consultation with one of our award winning attorneys.
+If there are allegations of infidelity within your marriage and you would like to get more information on how it may affect a claim for alimony, please contact our office today to schedule a consultation with one of our award winning family law attorneys.